Lethal Company official header art with suited scavengers and a looming creature in a red industrial scene.

 2. PANICORE

 PANICORE is a sharper recommendation for readers who specifically care about fear, stealth, and voice-driven mistakes.
 It is less playful than Lethal Company, but it preserves the feeling that one bad decision can break the run for everyone.
+This is the right step when your group says “same panic, fewer jokes.”
+If that is the exact choice in front of you, use PANICORE vs Lethal Company to resolve it faster.

 Best for: teams that want stronger fear and tighter pressure.